Guide: How to use simulated webinars (simulive) in 2025

 • Less flexibility for late changes: Any last-minute changes or updates can be hard to include in the pre-recorded session, as content is prepared before hand.

 In a nutshell, generally with simulive you get the best of both worlds: the polish and perfection of a pre-recorded video and the interaction and anticipation of a live event.
 It's a useful strategy to consider for your next webinar or digital event.
-But be aware of the potential tradeoffs, and make sure to plan ahead of them - for a success webinar.
+But be aware of the potential tradeoffs, and make sure to plan ahead of them - for a webinar success.

 Try it now yourself below, and schedule your first simulated webinar!